Vis4Sense/student-projects/instructions/software.md

 - You can also use Git inside the Visual Studio Code (the recommended IDE, more below): [video tutorial](https://www.youtube.com/watch?v=i_23KUAEtUM) and [text tutorial](https://code.visualstudio.com/docs/sourcecontrol/intro-to-git).

 ## Repository
-The repository is public, so don't upload any data that can't be shared
+**The repository is public, so don't upload any data that can't be shared**
   - You can create a separate private repository for sensitve data.
 Follow the 'data management plan' of your ethics application.

 Each cohort has its folder: the current one is [2023-224](/2023-2024)
 - We will use the `readme.md` in the folder for the meeting notes.

 Inside the folder, please make **a subfolder with your name** for your project:
-- Include in your folder a `readme.md` file to list all the things in your folder (e.g., which subfolder contains what) and other information such as how to run your code.
+- Include in your folder a **`readme.md`** file to list all the things in your folder (e.g., which subfolder contains what) and other information such as how to run your code.
 - Use the your folder for your code and everything else such as collected data and design sketches;
-- Don't include large files: as everyone else will download them when they do a 'pull' of the repository.
+- **Don't include large files**: as everyone else will download them when they do a 'pull' of the repository.

 ## Markdown
 If you never used markdown before, [this guide](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) can get you started.